isabellarmonteiro/Bangladesh/docs/fish/01_fish_activities.md

 # CGIAR Engagement in Fisheries Sector
 <br>

 Fisheries and Aquaculture have long been areas of significant interest for the CGIAR.
-From 2012 to 2016, these subjects were encompassed within the Livestock and Fish CGIAR Research Program (CRP), which helped give increased attention to value-chain development.
-However, in order to emphasize and prioritize research in this field, a distinct program called Fish Agri-Food Systems (FISH) was established and operated from 2017 to 2021.
-This program was jointly led by WorldFish and the International Water Management Institute (IWMI). <br>
+Starting in 2004, the Challenge Program on Water and Food was implemented for 10 years.
+Between 2011 and 2016, the Similarly, from 2012 to 2016, these subjects were encompassed within the Livestock and Fish CGIAR Research Program (CRP), which helped give increased attention to value-chain development.
+However, in order to furhter prioritize research in this field, a follow-up research program called Fish Agri-Food Systems (FISH) was established and operated from 2017 to 2021, being jointly led by WorldFish and the International Water Management Institute (IWMI). <br>

 In Bangladesh, WorldFish serves as the primary CGIAR center dedicated to Fisheries and Aquaculture.
 Additionally, two Research Initiatives in the country are directly related to Fish: the Aquatic Foods and the One Health Research Initiatives.